LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 Recreate example project performance_lab_stub in your solution as performance_lab, so you have your own copy to modify.
-You will need to copy into the lab project the file :file:`sorting.cs` from the example sorting project, and the file :file:`searching.cs` from the linear searching project.
+You will need to copy into the lab project the file :file:`sorting.cs` from the example sorting project, and the file :file:`searching.cs` from the linear searching project, and the file :file:`binary_searching.cs` from the binary searching project.
-(An alternative is to recreate the whole sorting project and searching project, and reference them from the lab project.)
+(An alternative is to recreate their whole projects, and reference them from the lab project.)